adampaseltiner/kickstarter-analysis/README_FINAL.md

 ## Overview of Project

 ### Purpose
-  In this project I wanted to help Louise, a playright, best determine how to get her new play *Fever* crowdfunded on Kickstarter.
-To do so, I analyzed various data sets about crowdfunding campaigns to help illuminate what specific factors can help make a crowdfunding project successful.
+  For this GW Bootcamp assignment I wanted to help Louise, a playright, best determine how to get her new play *Fever* crowdfunded on Kickstarter.
+To do so, I analyzed various data sets about crowdfunding campaigns to help illuminate what specific factors might best help make a crowdfunding project successful.

+---

 ## Analysis and Challenges
-  To begin, I started by looking at Kickstarter campaigns that nearly missed their fundraising goals.
+  I started by looking at Kickstarter campaigns that nearly missed their fundraising goals.
 To do so, I used the `ROUND` formula to analyze the amount pledged vs. the campaigns goal.
 For example: `=ROUND(E2/D2*100,0)`

   Next, I wanted to see the average donations that backers contributed to a campaign, so I used a similar `ROUND` formula, however, I wanted to be sure to protect the formula from errors in case the campaign had zero backers behind it (since you can't divide by zero).
 Therefore, using the formula `=IFERROR(ROUND(E2/L2,2),0)` accurately gave me the average donations per backer.

-  Now that I had added the above data to the spreadsheet, I decided to create a pivot table and pivot chart based on the outcomes of each of the parent campaign categories:
+  Now that I had added the above data to the spreadsheet, I created a pivot table and pivot chart based on the outcomes of each of the parent campaign categories:

  ![Parent Category Outcomes](https://user-images.githubusercontent.com/82347825/116015908-fc6ec880-a608-11eb-84ee-ae965269ff4f.png)